vclabsysbio/scRNAseq_DVtimecourse/README.md

 ## R scripts
 R sctipts for data analysis in this pubication including
   - Part 01 : Pre-procseeing and quality controls
   We processed data from cellranger filtered quantification matrix and applied the standard pipeline from [Seurat (v.3.1.2)](https://satijalab.org/seurat/) for data normalisation, clustering and dimensionality reduction.
-To remove the potential contamination of ambient RNAs and doublets, [SoupX (v.1.4.5)](https://github.com/constantAmateur/SoupX) and [DoubletFinder (v.2.0.3)](https://github.com/chris-mcginnis-ucsf/DoubletFinder) were performed to each sample before data integration.
+To remove the potential contamination of ambient RNAs and doublets, [SoupX (v.1.4.5)](https://github.com/constantAmateur/SoupX) and [DoubletFinder (v.2.0.3)](https://github.com/chris-mcginnis-ucsf/DoubletFinder) were performed in each sample before data integration.
   - Part 02 : Data normalisation and integration
               The SCTransform from [Seurat (v.3.1.2)](https://satijalab.org/seurat/) was used for normalisation prior to integration.
   - Part 03 : Highly variable genes (“HVGs”) and Biological Process (BP) analyses